Silversmiths Directory & Sterling Marks

 Boston, MA c.
 1875-1990

 Founded by brothers George E. Homer and Joseph J. Homer.
-It was sold to Edward Levine in the late 1920s, who retained the Geo.
+Upon George E. Homer’s death in 1925, it was sold to Edward Levine and Harry Rosenfield who retained the Geo.
 E. Homer name.
-The name was later changed to Homer’s and remained in business to 1990.
+In 1928 it was renamed Homer’s, Inc. and remained in business to 1990.
 Primarily jewelers; makers of sterling and silverplated souvenir spoons.

 William Homes, Sr. (Holmes) (1717-1783)